Bedrock-OSS/bedrock-wiki/docs/blocks/custom-slabs.md

 Making custom slabs is a simple task, but if you find any drawbacks during recreating slabs, this tutorial will help you with it, and you'll be provided with a template for you to use.

+Issues:

+-   This slab does not stack into a block

 ## Custom Slab

 This will create a vanilla-like custom slab.